0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 > With money printing, eventually money leaks from yielding assets into non yielding assets such as commodities.

-**Precious metal** holdings are likely to be a safe place to hide out, if the Dutch central bank are to be believed:
+**Precious metals** are likely to be a safe place to hide out, if the Dutch central bank are to be believed:

 > "Gold is the perfect piggy bank – it's the anchor of trust for the financial system.
 If
 > the system collapses, the gold stock can serve as a basis to build it up again"